-The business and support units have primary responsibility for implementing and executing effective controls to manage the risks arising from their business activities.
+First Line - The risk owner: The business and support units have primary responsibility for implementing and executing effective controls to manage the risks arising from their business activities.
 This includes establishing adequate managerial and supervisory controls to ensure compliance with risk policies, appetite, limits and controls and to highlight control breakdowns, inadequacy of processes and unexpected risk events.

-Second Line of Defence - Risk Oversight

-The risk and control oversight functions (Group Risk Management and Group Compliance) and the Chief Risk Officer provide the Second Line of Defence.

-The risk and control oversight functions support the Group's strategy of balancing growth with stability by establishing risk frameworks, policies, appetite and limits within which the business functions must operate.
+Second Line - Risk oversight: The risk and control oversight functions (Group Risk Management and Group Compliance) and the Chief Risk Officer, as the Second Line, support the Group's strategy of balancing growth with stability by establishing risk frameworks, policies, appetite and limits within which the business functions must operate.
 They are also responsible for the independent review and monitoring of the Group's risk profile and for highlighting any significant vulnerabilities and risk issues to the respective senior management committees.